 With more attention being put on climate change and the environment, more companies are hiring for green careers.

 The need for people with the knowledge to help them be responsible to the environment is continuing to grow.
-The graph below shows the number of jobs in the clean energy industry as of Q2 2015, by sector according to the Bureau of Labor Statistics; Environmental Entrepreneurs in a survey titled 'Clean Jobs America - Environmental Entrepreneurs'.
+The rest of this post shows the number and types of jobs in the clean energy industry as of Q2 2015, by sector according to the Bureau of Labor Statistics; Environmental Entrepreneurs in a survey titled 'Clean Jobs America - Environmental Entrepreneurs'.

 If clean energy is an area of interest for you, these careers are worth looking into.
 Here are five popular green jobs that you might want to pursue.